recbus/caribou/README.md

 independent migrations -especially when working on teams building independent features.

 In caribou, topological sorting of the migration dependency *graph* informs the order in which migrations are applied when multiple migrations are pending.
-And because a migration dependency graph may have multiple valid topological sorts when independent migrations are present, caribou allows the history of applied migrations to vary as long as the order is a valid topological sorting.
+And because a migration dependency graph may have multiple valid topological sorts, caribou allows the history of applied migrations to vary as long as the order is a valid topological sort.

 Consider the following migrations, where each key is the name of a migration and its dependencies are the associated value: